 Jurassic Park: The Ride was an absolute nightmare, though.
 There were about 20-30 people in the single rider line but only me and one other guy were actual single riders (aka friendless loners).
-All the rest were small groups or couples who were just waiting to get to the front to try and manipulate the system by swapping and changing with the mere peasants who had queued in the normal line, so they could still sit together.
+All of the rest were small groups or couples who were just waiting to get to the front to try and manipulate the system by swapping and changing with the mere peasants who had queued in the normal line, so they could still sit together.

-But yeah, all in all single rider lines are a little slice of heaven.
+But yeah, all in all, single rider lines are a little slice of heaven.
 Like I already said, with the help of my loner status, I was able to be done with all the rides by 4pm, leaving 4 whole hours to crack on with the ‘experiences’ – the Studio Tour, the Special Effects show and the water thing (I can’t for the life of me remember what it’s called!).

-By the end of the day the only thing I hadn’t done was the animal actor show, and that’s only because really don’t like the idea of dogs doing people tricks.
+By the end of the day, the only thing I hadn’t done was the animal actor show, and that’s only because really don’t like the idea of dogs doing people tricks.

 2. You are in complete control of your day